Astig-1982/Solid-Properties-Project/README.md

 Fellow coders from [Slack](https://slack.com/intl/en-gb/) who have been helpful and supportive during the development of all my projects.

-Although I don't have yet an account and never communicated with coders from [Stack Overflow](https://stackoverflow.com/), I would like to aknowledge the fact that many times when I simply googled an enquiry related to coding, I found myself navigating on the [Stack Overflow](https://stackoverflow.com/) page where I found answers to my questions, as many of them where already asked by fellow coders in the past.
+Although I don't have yet an account and never communicated with coders from Stack Overflow, I would like to aknowledge the fact that many times when I simply googled an enquiry related to coding, I found myself navigating on the [Stack Overflow](https://stackoverflow.com/) page where I could find answers to my questions as many of them were already asked by fellow coders in the past.
+This contributed considerably to the development process and in the implementaion of some of the features.

 ## Disclaimer